Zunawe/web-boilerplate/README.md

 ## Usage

 Copy the repo and run `npm setup` to make sure everything is installed correctly.
 This entire repository is nothing but a manifestation of my opinions, so feel free to disagree with, tweak, or embrace anything.
+You could even fork it and make your own.

-Remember to create a `.env` file with `NODE_ENV` set to `development` so that you get hot module replacement and whatever else.
+Remember to create a `.env` file with `NODE_ENV` set to `development`.
+Otherwise you'll probably have build issues, or at the very least you won't get things like hot module replacement and debug logging.
 This file shouldn't be committed.
 You should also go through `package.json` and make sure all the fields are filled and correct.

+### Import/Export Pattern

-Whenever possible, a module should not have a default export.
-This may sound questionable at first, but this enforces stricter conventions when it comes to importing.
-In almost every directory you can see that there's an `index.ts` which re-exports the other files in that directory.
-This is much easier to do if the "primary" export of a file is just exported regularly rather than as a default export.
-Having these index files makes it easier to import multiple things from a single category.
+This is pure opinion, but might be a good pattern to follow.
+When you're in a directory that exports an arbitrary number of similar things, you should not use default exports.
+This may sound questionable at first, but it enforces stricter conventions when it comes to importing.
+A directory should have an `index.ts` file which re-exports all the other stuff in its directory.
+Then another file can import the whole group of related functions or objects or whatever and destructure them out of the imported object.
 For example, this
 ```ts
 import { Button, Checkbox, Card } from '../components'
 import { base64Encode, base64Decode, isUnicorn } from '../util'